 Transfer any unused heat to air or water, or even keep it in the reactor; the reactor can’t get hot enough to melt any reactor materials.
 Molten Salt Reactors are extremely stable, since any increase in fuel temperature expands the molten fuel, slowing the fission rate, quickly and automatically.

-If water got in the reactor (e.g. a tsunami or hurricane), it would simply boil away.
-Nothing in a LFTR reacts with water or dissolves in water, and all transuranic elements are strongly chemically bound to the fluoride salts.
+If water somehow got in the reactor (e.g. a tsunami or hurricane), it would simply boil away.
+(Also, most plans for MSR installations are several meters underground, protecting the reactor from weather or external events.)
+Nothing in any type of Molten Salt Reactor chemically reacts with water or dissolves in water, and all transuranic elements are strongly chemically bound to the fluoride salts.

 If there was structural damage, passive safety systems would simply dump the fuel into passive cooling tanks.
 (Later re-heat and the pump fuel back into the reactor.)